 Let’s take a look at Sony’s best selling interchangeable lens cameras ever made: the Sony a6000.
 In this review we test the a6000’s low light performance and try it out for Milky Way and aurora photography in California, Nevada and Alaska.

 A lot of people ask me which camera to buy for their first mirrorless camera.
-The Sony a6000 is almost always one of my first recommendations.
+The Sony a6000 (Amazon / B&H) is almost always one of my first recommendations.
 It’s simply a very good camera at a very good price.

 I’ve often kept a Sony a6000 as a backup camera for much of my time using cameras in the Sony E mount system.
 I’ve had the opportunity to shoot astrophotography with the a6000 on numerous occasions over the last two years, particularly in my time traveling to visit family between California and Nevada.

-While Sony has recently released a successor (the Sony a6300), the older a6000 is still very much a relevant consideration for photographers looking for an affordable interchangeable lens camera.
-The newer a6300 is slightly improved for video but at $1000, it’s also significantly more expensive than the bestselling a6000.
+While Sony has released several successors (such as the Sony a6300 (Amazon / B&H)), the older a6000 is still very much a relevant consideration for photographers looking for an affordable interchangeable lens camera.
+The newer models are slightly improved for video but also significantly more expensive than the bestselling a6000.

 At the time of this writing, I still think the a6000 is probably one of the best deals in photography gear.
 An a6000 body can often be found for less than $500 new.
 At that price, most of my expectations for performance and features in any other camera are pretty low but the a6000 is one hell of an exception.